gnawhnehpets/mcp-a2a-template/README.md

 The choice between stdio and Streamable HTTP depends on the specific requirements of your application:

 - STDIO: Best for local, high-performance use cases where low latency and simplicity are paramount.
-Ideal for command-line interace and same-machine implementations
+Ideal for command-line interace and single-host implementations

 - Streamable HTTP: Ideal for remote or distributed applications requiring broader accessibility and compatibility with web technologies.